mauditecandela/writtenbywomen/README.md

 This app is a work in progress that I would like to maintain as Free Open Software soon.
 The main goal is to create an app that recommends books written by women, to decrease the gender gap in literature.

 Currently the app is a simple Rails App that serves as API to a React Frontend.

+Dependencies:
+- Yarn
+- Postgress
+(You can install both by using brew)